-In a medium bowl, toss the chicken with the scallion whites, sugar, sesame oil, sherry, soy sauce, about half the garlic and ginger, the soy sauce, sugar, 1 teaspoon of the cornstarch, 1 teaspoon of the salt, the sherry, and the sesame oil.
+In a medium bowl, toss the chicken with the scallion whites, sugar, sesame oil, sherry, soy sauce, about half the garlic, half the ginger, 1 teaspoon of the cornstarch and 1 teaspoon salt.
 Marinate at room temperature for 15 minutes.
-Mix the remaining cornstarch with 1/3 cup water in a small bowl and reserve.
+Mix the remaining 1 tablespoon cornstarch with 1/3 cup water in a small bowl and reserve.

 Heat a large nonstick skillet over high heat.
-Add 1 tablespoon of the oil and heat.
-Add the broccoli stems, and stir-fry for 30 seconds.
-Add the florets and the remaining garlic, ginger, 2 tablespoons of water, and season with 1/4 teaspoon salt, and pepper.
+Add 1 tablespoon of the vegetable oil and heat.
+Add the broccoli stems and stir-fry for 30 seconds.
+Add the florets and the remaining garlic and ginger, 2 tablespoons water, 1/4 teaspoon salt and some black pepper.
 Stir-fry until the broccoli is bright green but still crisp, about 2 minutes.
 Transfer to a plate.

 Get the skillet good and hot again, and then heat the remaining 2 tablespoons vegetable oil.
 Add the chicken and red pepper flakes if using.
 Stir-fry until the chicken loses its raw color and gets a little brown, about 3 minutes.
 Add the hoisin sauce, return the broccoli to the pan and toss to heat through.
 Stir in the reserved cornstarch mixture and bring to a boil to thicken.
 Add more water if need to thin the sauce, if necessary.
 Taste and season with salt and pepper, if you like.